zigth/SubAdjust/README.md

 Proportional Adjustment is needed when subtitles have a different playback speed than the video.
 Simply enter 2 sets of current time of subtitle appearance and corrected time of appearance.
-Ideally, both chosen instances should be far each other for higher precision.
+Ideally, both chosen instances should be far from each other for higher precision.